 I offer manuscript consults for fiction featuring characters of color and sensitivity reads for stories including Hindu culture, South Asian diaspora culture, migration, or neurodiversity.
 Best-selling novelist Courtney Milan notes that I “was thoughtful, detailed, and provided solid, actionable points that really helped me visualize how I could make the book better.
 I highly recommend her work.”

 I have worked with authors writing literary fiction, MG, YA, and romance, and would love to have a look at an excerpt from your work to see if we are a good fit.
 For rates and availability, send me an email at rashenka (at) gmail (dot) com.

 Who am I?

-I am a Pennsylvania native who lives and teaches in Arctic Norway.
+I am a Pushcart-nominated writer and Pennsylvania native who lives and teaches in Norway.
 My writing has or will appear in, amongst other venues, The Toast, Midnight Breakfast, and Electric Literature.
-My work has been nominated for Best of the Net and anthologised in Best Small Fictions 2021 and The Best Asian Poetry 2021.
+My work has also been nominated for Best of the Net and anthologised in Best Small Fictions 2021 and The Best Asian Poetry 2021.